What is Product-Led Growth in Channel Sales?

 6. Advanced Applications

-Mature organizations use PLG in sophisticated ways:
+Mature organizations use PLG in advanced ways:

 - Embedded Analytics: Provide partners with customer usage data.
 This helps identify sales opportunities.